Extreme Ultraviolet Explorer: Extreme Ultraviolet Deep-Sky Survey

 The EUVE Spectrometer was a three-fold symmetric slitless objective design based on variable line space grazing incidence reflection gratings.
 Photon images are accumulated simultaneously in three bandpasses with effective spectral resolutions of 200–400 in 3 bandpasses from 70 to 760 Å. The Spectrometer and Deep Survey instruments share the DS/S mirror.
-The regions of the mirror devoted to the spectrometer and Deep Survey was defined at the front aperture, which was an annulus divided into six segments.
+The regions of the mirror devoted to the spectrometer and Deep Survey were defined at the front aperture, which was an annulus divided into six segments.
 Each of the spectrometer channels receives a beam of light from one of three alternating segments.
 This division gives each channel a geometric area of 75 cm2.
 After the mirror, each converging beam then strikes one of three gratings which focus the spectra onto three detectors, arranged in a circle around the central Deep Survey detector.
 The throughput of the EUVE Spectrometer was determined by the combined effects of the mirrors' and gratings' coating reflectivities, which were functions of both wavelength and grazing angle, the filter transmissions, and the quantum efficiency functions of the detector photocathode materials.

 Collimators and Sky Background

 In order to achieve good spectral resolution, any EUV spectrometer must be designed to limit the effect of diffuse sky radiation.
 The medium and long wavelength channels of the EUVE Spectrometer have wire-grid collimators placed directly after the aperture before the mirror, which limit the grazing angles of the incident light to exclude some of the sky background.
 They consist of 15 etched molybdenum grids, spaced exponentially and held in a thermally stable claw structure, also of molybdenum.
-The transmission profile of the stack is triangular in the dispersion direction, and limits the beam to 20 arcminutes FWHM.
+The transmission profile of the stack is triangular in the dispersion direction and limits the beam to 20 arcminutes FWHM.
 The transmission of each collimator assembly was tested in visible light.
 The collimator relative transmissions were measured in the EUV by comparing the Spectrometer throughputs, measured as a function of off-axis angle, before and after installation of the collimators in the medium and long wavelength channels.
 Alignment to the boresight of the instrument was also determined.
 Both collimators functioned as designed, with peak transmissions of 64.2% and 65.4% in the medium and long wavelength channels, respectively.